 Alaska Airlines Visa Signature® credit card

 The Alaska Airlines Visa Signature® Credit Card is a great option for travelers who want to earn extra miles for booking flights, as well as earn miles toward their next trip even while they're on the ground.
 The card has an annual fee of $0 introductory annual fee the first year, then $75, which is offset by an array of perks.

 How to earn miles with the Alaska Airlines Visa Signature® Credit Card: Earn 50,000 bonus miles and Alaska's Famous Companion Fare™ from $121 ($99 plus taxes and fees from just $22).
 To qualify simply make purchases of $2,000 or more within the first 90 days of opening your account.
 You can also Earn unlimited 3 miles for every $1 spent on eligible Alaska Airlines purchases and unlimited 1 mile for every $1 spent on all other purchases.
 And, your miles don't expire on active accounts.
 Other perks include a free checked bag for you and up to six guests, as well as the ability to purchase a companion fare ticket for $99 plus taxes and fees.

 Alaska Airlines Visa® Business card

 The Alaska Airlines Visa® Business credit card is a great tool for small-business owners who fly Alaska Airlines regularly.

 How to earn miles with the Alaska Airlines Visa® Business credit card: This card has an annual fee of $50 for the company and $25 per card.
-Get 40,000 bonus miles when you make at least $2,000 in purchases within the first 90 days of opening your account When using your card to buy Alaska Airlines flights, you earn 3 miles for every $1 spent directly on Alaska Airlines purchases, 1 mile for every $1 spent on all other purchases.
+Get 40,000 bonus miles when you make at least $2,000 in purchases within the first 90 days of opening your account When using your card to buy Alaska Airlines flights, you earn unlimited 3 miles for every $1 spent on eligible Alaska Airlines purchases and unlimited 1 mile for every $1 spent on all other purchases..
 This card also includes a free checked bag for you and up to six guests.
 Great business travel perks also come with the card, including auto rental insurance, lost luggage assistance and $1 million in travel accident insurance.